Bolaji Akinola

 Bolaji Akinola is a Nigerian maritime and corporate communication expert.
 He holds a Doctor of Philosophy degree in Media and Communication from the Pan-Atlantic University, Lagos and a Masters in Business Administration he obtained from Lagos Business School.

 He is an advocate for the rights of seafarers and dockworkers whom he described as the under-recognized, under-publicized and unsung economic heroes of Nigeria.

 On February 8, 2021, Akinola called on the Nigerian government to give priority access to coronavirus (COVID-19) vaccines to seafarers and dockworkers in order to minimise disruption to the country’s supply and logistics chain.

-Akinola also serves as the Chief Executive Officer of Nigeria’s leading maritime communication firm, Ships & Ports Communication Company Limited.

 He is the author of three books namely Career and Investment Opportunities in the Maritime Sector; Arrested Development and Authority Stealing.

-Akinola has been s strong advocate of Public-Private Partnership for the development of the maritime sector.
+Akinola has been a strong advocate of Public-Private Partnership for the development of the maritime sector.

-In addition to his advocacy role, Akinola serves as the Chief Executive Officer of Ships and Ports Communication Company and Spokesman of the Seaport Terminal Operators Association of Nigeria.
+In addition to his advocacy role, Akinola serves as the Chief Executive Officer of Ships and Ports Communication Company and Spokesman of the Seaport Terminal Operators Association of Nigeria (STOAN).

+He has published more than 100 articles including “Nigeria @ 64: A Lament for Lost Opportunities, Collapse of Indigenous Shipping”; “Drowning in Negligence: The Perilous State of Nigeria's Waterways and the Urgent Call for Accountability” and “Cronyism, Nepotism as the Bane of Nigeria’s Maritime Development”.

+In March 2023, he called on the incoming government of President Bola Ahmed Tinubu to sack all the Chief Executive Officers of maritime agencies in Nigeria for underperformance.

+In May 2023, he published an article pointing out 99 errors in a book titled “STEPPING ON TOES: My Odyssey at the Nigerian Ports Authority” written by former Managing Director of Nigerian Ports Authority (NPA), Hadiza Bala Usman.

+In the article titled “Hadiza Bala Usman’s book of 99 errors”, Dr Akinola argued that the book was replete with errors including faulty sentence structures, sentence fragment, wrong nomenclatures, improper use of punctuation marks, poorly integrated quotations, unnecessary capitalization, wrong use of apostrophe, tautology as well as repetition of sentences and paragraphs.